Jeremy Lin: Los Angeles Lakers (2014–2015)

 On July 13, 2014, Lin was traded, along with a first-round draft pick and a second-round draft pick, to the Los Angeles Lakers in exchange for the rights to Serhiy Lishchuk.
 The Rockets made the move to clear cap space in their attempt to sign free agent Chris Bosh.
-He shot a career-high 36.9 percent on his three-pointers during the season, but his role was undefined with the Lakers, who were just 21–61 in his only season with the team.
+Lin shot a career-high 36.9 percent on his three-pointers during the season, but his role was undefined with the Lakers, who were just 21–61 in his only season with the team.

 Lin moved into the starting lineup late in the preseason after an injury to Ronnie Price, and he started the first 20 games of the season.
 However, he struggled in coach Byron Scott's offense, which was based on the methodical player and ball movement of the Princeton offense.
 Lin was most comfortable dominating the ball while attacking off the pick-and-roll as he did in New York and Houston.
 After the team's poor 5–15 start, Scott attempted to improve the Lakers' poor defense by moving Lin to the bench in favor of the journeyman Price.
 Lin was disappointed in the demotion, calling it "one of the toughest situations I've been in".
 On January 23, 2015, Scott promoted rookie Jordan Clarkson to start over Price and chose not to play a healthy Lin in a blowout loss to San Antonio.
 Lin had previously played in each game of the season, averaging 10.5 points and 4.5 assists in 43 games.
 It was the first time he was healthy and did not play since February 2, 2012, two days before he logged then-career highs against New Jersey at the dawn of Linsanity.
 After Lin scored a season-high 29 on March 22 in a win over Philadelphia, Scott returned him to the starting lineup.
-On March 24, Lin and teammate Clarkson, who is part Filipino, became the first Asian Americans to start together in the backcourt in NBA history.
+On March 24, Lin and teammate Clarkson, who is half Filipino, became the first Asian Americans to start together in the backcourt in NBA history.
 Lin missed the last five games of the season due to an upper respiratory infection.